Anemia: symptoms, treatment, prevention

 - The nervous system is deformed: a person is characterized by tearfulness, increased irritability, coordination is impaired, memory and intellectual development deteriorate.

 - Pathological changes in the epithelium: the organs of the cardiovascular and digestive systems are especially affected.
-Dry skin, dehydration and excessive nail fragility are noted.
+Dry skin, dehydration and excessive brittleness of nails are noted.

-- The consequences of anemia include the appearance of puffiness, an increase in the size of the liver.
+- The consequences of anemia include the appearance of swelling and an increase in the size of the liver.

-In case of anemia, the heart works in an enhanced mode, because without its iron assistant, it needs to "feed" the organs with oxygen.
+With anemia, the heart works at an increased rate, since without its assistant iron, it needs to “feed” the organs with oxygen.
 This can ultimately be fatal, but only in the most advanced stages.

 Anemia during pregnancy

 The level of iron in the blood of a pregnant woman is a very important indicator.
-If it is not enough, then oxygen starvation of the organs of both the mother herself and the baby may occur.
-As scary as it sounds, 90% of pregnant women have a decrease in hemoglobin levels.
-As in a normal state, symptoms in a pregnant woman may be mild and even invisible.
-After all, swelling, for example, and in the normal course of pregnancy, can bother the expectant mother.
-Therefore, it is extremely important to regularly visit a doctor and take all the necessary tests.
+If it is not enough, then oxygen starvation of the organs of both the mother and the baby may occur.
+No matter how scary it may sound, 90% of pregnant women experience a decrease in hemoglobin levels.
+As in the normal state, symptoms in a pregnant woman may be mild and even unnoticeable.
+After all, swelling, for example, even during the normal course of pregnancy can bother the expectant mother.
+Therefore, it is extremely important to regularly visit a doctor and take all necessary tests.

-Often, anemia is only diagnosed in the second or third trimester.
-With a slight decrease in the level of hemoglobin, the doctor will definitely prescribe prophylaxis that will not allow the condition to worsen.
-The risk group among pregnant women is those who have chronic diseases: gastritis, pyelonephritis, hepatitis, etc. The risk of developing anemia in women who adhere to a vegetarian diet is high.
+Often, anemia is diagnosed only in the second or third trimester.
+If there is a slight decrease in hemoglobin levels, the doctor will definitely prescribe prophylaxis that will not allow the condition to worsen.
+The risk group among pregnant women is those who have chronic diseases: gastritis, pyelonephritis, hepatitis, etc. There is a high risk of developing anemia in women who adhere to a vegetarian diet.
 This also includes women who often had abortions who have had miscarriages.
-A pattern was also noticed that anemia is more often diagnosed in women under 18 and over 32 years old.
+A pattern has also been noticed that anemia is more often diagnosed in women under 18 and over 32 years of age.

-In the perinatal period, the doctor can diagnose anemia at 105 g / liter.
-Treatment, as a rule, is complex, since one diet practically does not give satisfactory results.
-Treatment with ancillary drugs is prescribed to help increase hemoglobin levels.
+During the perinatal period, a doctor can diagnose anemia at levels of 105 g/liter.
+Treatment, as a rule, is complex, since diet alone practically does not give satisfactory results.
+Treatment is prescribed with auxiliary drugs that help increase hemoglobin levels.

 Anemia in children

-Anemia in children can also be congenital and acquired.
-In the first case, it is often transmitted from the mother, when she was never able to cure the disease in the perinatal period.
-Premature birth, multiple pregnancies can also cause the development of the disease.
-Acquired anemia occurs in most cases due to malnutrition, when the baby's diet is monotonous and there is not enough iron in it.
-Even babies who do not receive the optimal amount of iron through their mother's breast milk can become victims of the disease.
+Anemia in children can also be congenital or acquired.
+In the first case, it is often transmitted from the mother when she was unable to cure the disease during the perinatal period.
+Premature birth and multiple pregnancies can also cause the development of the disease.
+Acquired anemia occurs in most cases due to malnutrition, when the baby’s diet is monotonous and lacks a sufficient amount of iron.
+Even infants who do not receive the optimal amount of iron through their mother’s breast milk can become victims of the disease.

-Children with food allergies and frequent nosebleeds also often have a lack of iron in their blood and, as a result, anemia.
-Anemia in childhood is diagnosed after passing tests, since the symptoms are mild.
-The doctor can establish such a diagnosis when the hemoglobin level drops to 110-120 g / liter.
+Children with food allergies and frequent nosebleeds also often have a lack of iron in the blood and, as a result, anemia.
+Anemia in childhood is diagnosed after testing, since the symptoms are mild.
+A doctor can make such a diagnosis when the hemoglobin level decreases to 110-120 g/liter.

-If symptoms do appear, then they are no different from "adults".
+If symptoms do appear, they are no different from “adults.”
 These are tearfulness, irritability, dry and brittle hair and nails, fatigue, lagging behind peers in development, etc.

 How to treat anemia

-Considering such a variety of types of anemia and the degree of its severity, it is quite natural that the approach to each patient is built on an individual basis.
+Considering such a variety of types of anemia and the degree of its severity, it is quite natural that the approach to each patient is built individually.
 First, the doctor will conduct all the necessary examinations that will help establish the presence of anemia.
-After that, the optimal solution to the problem will be selected.
+After this, the optimal solution to the problem will be selected.

-As a rule, in the mild and middle stages, a certain diet is prescribed, in the diet of which there will be a lot of iron, as well as vitamin complexes and potent medical drugs are prescribed, which are also aimed at restoring balance.
-And only in severe cases, when the destruction of red blood cells is noted, an operation can be prescribed to remove the spleen, in which the death of red blood cells occurs.
+As a rule, in mild and moderate stages, a certain diet is prescribed, which will contain a lot of iron, and vitamin complexes and potent medical drugs are also prescribed, which are also aimed at restoring balance.
+And only in severe cases, when destruction of red blood cells is noted, can an operation be prescribed to remove the spleen, in which the death of red blood cells occurs.

 Treatment of anemia with folk remedies

-Before applying traditional medicine recipes, make sure that you are missing allergy into components.
+Before using traditional medicine recipes, make sure that you do not have allergies into components.

-- To compensate for the lack of strength, which is so characteristic of a disease, you can use a spoonful of garlic boiled with honey.
+- You can make up for the lack of strength, which is so common during illness, with a spoonful of garlic boiled with honey.

-- Place 300 g of peeled garlic in a glass container with a volume of half a liter and cover with alcohol, let it brew for about three weeks.
-An infusion of twenty drops dissolved in 100 ml of milk is taken.
+- Place 300 g of peeled garlic in a half-liter glass container and fill with alcohol, let it brew for about three weeks.
+Take an infusion of twenty drops dissolved in 100 ml of milk.
 Three times a day.

-- Combine 250 g of honey with 150 ml of aloe juice and 350 ml of cahors.
-Drink the composition three times a day in a large spoon.
+- Combine 250 g of honey with 150 ml of aloe juice and 350 ml of Cahors.
+Drink the composition three times a day with a large spoon.

 - Brew a couple of tablespoons of dry rose hips with a glass of boiling water and let it brew for a while.
-You need to drink the infusion three times a day like tea, after a meal.
+You need to drink the infusion three times a day as tea, after meals.

-- Pour 6 g of dandelion herb with a glass of water and cook over medium heat for about ten minutes, and then insist for half an hour.
+- Pour 6 g of dandelion herb into a glass of water and cook over medium heat for about ten minutes, and then leave for half an hour.
 Take three times a tablespoon.

-- Stir the chicory in a glass of warm milk and drink the composition during the day in three doses.
+- Stir chicory in a glass of warm milk and drink the mixture throughout the day in three doses.

-- Prepare and drink a couple of spoons three times a day the next drink.
-Combine a glass of pomegranate juice, half a glass of lemon, apple and carrot juice each.
+- Prepare and drink a couple of spoons three times a day of the following drink.
+Combine a glass of pomegranate juice, half a glass of lemon, apple and carrot juice.
 Add 70 g of honey to the drink and mix well.

 Prevention of anemia

-The only way to avoid anemia is to lead a healthy lifestyle and eat right, in order to saturate your body with oxygen and a sufficient amount of essential vitamins and minerals.
-Give up bad habits, replace them with useful ones, for example morning run...
-Make sure you have enough iron, folate and vitamin B12 in your diet.
-But you should not be zealous with their reception either.
+The only way to avoid anemia is to lead a healthy lifestyle and eat right, in order to saturate your body with oxygen and a sufficient amount of essential vitamins and microelements.
+Give up bad habits and replace them with useful ones, for example morning jog.
+Make sure you have enough iron, folic acid and vitamin B12 in your diet.
+But you shouldn’t be overzealous with taking them.
 An excess is also fraught with disastrous consequences and, as medical experience shows, it is much easier to treat a lack of vitamins than an excessive amount.